oconnellryan/oconnellryan.github.io/ufc_ppv.md

 ![Image](/assets/ufc/main_fpr_buyrate.png)
 As expected, there’s a clear positive relationship: higher-rated main event fighters tend to drive more PPV buys.

 This raises a follow up question of how much the strength of the rest of the card matters?
-The following graph examines this by showcasing the total FPR of all non-main event fighters and the PPV Buyrate:
+The following graph examines this by showcasing the total FPR of all non-main event fighters and the PPV Buyrate: &nbsp;<br>
 <img src="/assets/ufc/rest_fpr_buyrate.png" alt="Image" width="600"/> &nbsp;<br>
 <p style="text-align: center;">
   <img src="/assets/ufc/rest_fpr_buyrate.png" alt="Image" width="600"/>